publicdocs/uscode/assets/md/titles/usc06/us/usc/t6/ch1/schIV/ptE/m__us_usc_t6_s278.md

     (a) __Establishment of tracking system__

-        The Secretary, not later than 1 year after the effective date of this chapter, in consultation with the Technology Advisory Committee established under subsection (c) of this section, shall establish an Internet-based system, that will permit a person, employer, immigrant, or nonimmigrant who has filings with the Secretary for any benefit under the Immigration and Nationality Act ([8 U.S.C.
+        The Secretary, not later than 1 year after the effective date of this chapter, in consultation with the Technology Advisory Committee established under subsection (c), shall establish an Internet-based system, that will permit a person, employer, immigrant, or nonimmigrant who has filings with the Secretary for any benefit under the Immigration and Nationality Act ([8 U.S.C.
 1101][/us/usc/t8/s1101] et seq.), access to online information about the processing status of the filing involved.

     (b) __Feasibility study for online filing and improved processing__

         (1) __Online filing__

-            The Secretary, in consultation with the Technology Advisory Committee established under subsection (c) of this section, shall conduct a feasibility study on the online filing of the filings described in subsection (a) of this section.
+            The Secretary, in consultation with the Technology Advisory Committee established under subsection (c), shall conduct a feasibility study on the online filing of the filings described in subsection (a).
 The study shall include a review of computerization and technology of the Immigration and Naturalization Service relating to the immigration services and processing of filings related to immigrant services.
 The study shall also include an estimate of the timeframe and cost and shall consider other factors in implementing such a filing system, including the feasibility of fee payment online.

         (2) __Report__